Dilan-GitHub/AutomotiveSales/README.md

 3. Opportunities to improve profit margins and optimize inventory
 4. Overall, the project offers a data-driven approach for enhancing sales effectiveness, helping the dealership make informed decisions to boost performance and profitability.

-# Results

-## Results of Sales Performance Analysis
+# Results of Sales Performance Analysis

 ## The table ranks salespeople based on their total sales (in descending order), along with their corresponding total profit.
 Here's a summary of the top and key performers:
 1. Top Performer: